 Daycare teacher assistant, child care assistant, teacher aide—no matter what you might be called, you help daycare teachers keep track of all the little ones.
 You lead enriching activities in between constructing plans for their lessons and activities and documenting any noteworthy developments.

-But you might still be wondering about some parts of your resume.
+But you might still be wondering about how to build a perfect resume.
 How do you make it look approachable yet professional?
 What skills should you include?
+For a start, take a look at these resume examples.

 Daycare Teacher Assistant Resume